John Peder Zane: Published books

 Zane conceived, edited and contributed to two works published W.W.
 Norton.
-“Remarkable Reads: 34 Writers and their Adventures in Reading” (2004) is a collection of essays on beloved books by leading authors including Charles Frazier, Jonathan Lethem, Lydia Millet, Lee Smith and Zane, who wrote about “Civilization and Its Discontents” by Sigmund Freud.
-“The Top Ten: Writers Pick their Favorite Books” (2007) featured lists of what 125 leading American British authors – including Peter Carey, Michael Chabon, Stephen King, Norman Mailer and Joyce Carol Oates – consider to be the 10 greatest works of fiction of all time.
-Their picks were scored and weighted to create a list of the “Top Ten Books of All Time” whose top five selections were “Anna Karenina,” “Madame Bovary,” “War and Peace,” “The Great Gatsby” and “Lolita.”
-He has continued this project at the website Top Ten Books, which features more than 160 author lists.
+"Remarkable Reads: 34 Writers and their Adventures in Reading" (2004) is a collection of essays on books by authors including Charles Frazier, Jonathan Lethem, Lydia Millet, Lee Smith and Zane, who wrote about Civilization and Its Discontents by Sigmund Freud.
+"The Top Ten: Writers Pick their Favorite Books" (2007) featured lists of what 125 leading American British authors – including Peter Carey, Michael Chabon, Stephen King, Norman Mailer and Joyce Carol Oates – consider to be the 10 greatest works of fiction of all time.
+Their picks were scored and weighted to create a list of the "Top Ten Books of All Time" whose top five selections were Anna Karenina, Madame Bovary, War and Peace, The Great Gatsby, and Lolita.
+He continued this project at the website Top Ten Books, which has more than 160 author lists.

-In 2012 Doubleday published his book with Professor Adrian Bejan of Duke University titled “Design in Nature: How the Constructal Law Governs Evolution in Biology, Physics, Technology, and Social Organization.”
+In 2012 Doubleday published his book with Professor Adrian Bejan of Duke University titled "Design in Nature: How the Constructal Law Governs Evolution in Biology, Physics, Technology, and Social Organization."
 It details Bejan's discovery of the constructal law, a principle of physics which proclaims that shape and structure arises and evolves in nature to facilitate flow access.

 In May 2015, The University of South Carolina Press published a collection of newspapers columns he wrote as Book Review Editor of the Raleigh News & Observer, "Off the Books: On Literature and Culture."
+In 2023, Post Hill Press published "Coded to Kill," the techno-medical thriller Zane co-authored with Dr. Marschall S. Runge, who is Dean of University of Michigan’s Medical School and CEO of Michigan Medicine.